Stepwisecliche/ComfyUI-Yolo-World-EfficientSAM/README.md

 # ComfyUI-Yolo-World-EfficientSAM

+Forked from https://huggingface.co/camenduru/YoloWorld-EfficientSAM/tree/main to make some tweaks for my setup.
+Orig README below:

+---

 ## Info
 ComfyUI Yolo World EfficientSAM custom node,Based on [ZHO-ZHO-ZHO/ComfyUI-YoloWorld-EfficientSAM](https://github.com/ZHO-ZHO-ZHO/ComfyUI-YoloWorld-EfficientSAM), modifications have been made and dependencies have been updated to newer versions.